githubteacher/everyone-august/katherine-bruce-elcerrito.md

 - The El Cerrito farmers market is a great way to spend a Saturday!
 - There are many walking and hiking trails, both flat and paved and more rugged hilly terrain.
+- The Contra Costa Civic Theater is a wonderful community playhouse!
 - If you like more "luxury" cinema experiences a la the Alamo Drafthouse, catch a movie at the Cerrito Theater.

 ### Places to Avoid